lukso-network/tools-lukso-cli/README.md

 ### Installing the LUKSO CLI

-Download and execute the LUKSO CLI installation script
+- Download and execute the LUKSO CLI installation script
+- Running this script will install the full LUKSO CLI on Mac and Linux
+- Installation directory: `/usr/local/bin/lukso`

 ```sh
 # Might need admin access by typing `sudo` in front of the command
 $ curl https://install.lukso.network | sh
 ```

-**Running this script will install the full LUKSO CLI on Mac and Linux.
-Installation directory: `/usr/local/bin/lukso`**

 ### Setting up the Clients